The Future of B2B Tech Marketing in a Hybrid World

 Learning Opportunities

 For example, the CIO may jump on TikTok in the middle of the day or after spending time with family in the evening—and while her CIO hat is not necessarily on in that moment, she still thinks like a CIO.
 The same goes for an IT manager at a hockey game, or a records and compliance executive scouring the internet after hours.
-Therefore, omni-channel and frequent marketing is critical to reaching all software consumers, wherever they are.

 Related Article: The New Priorities of Next-Generation B2B Marketing